 Remote call forwarding is a surefire way to ensure that your customers always have a means of reaching you.
 Even when agents are out of the office or the office has closed, inbound calls will be forwarded to another call center or office in the appropriate time zone, or the calls will be directly diverted to your personnel’s devices such as their home desktops with business VoIP softphones or their smart devices.
 This is all done quickly and remotely via built-in UIs or dedicated numbers.

-You set the rules for remote call forwarding, so enabling specific routines for certain times of the day is easy.
+You set the rules for the call forwarding, so enabling specific routines for certain times of the day is easy.
 For example, you set calls to be directed to your physical office between the times of 8 AM and 6 PM.
 Set these calls to automatically switch to your mobile or home phone at all other times.
 It’s even possible to set the system to automatically send inbound calls to your voicemail at certain times, such as during your lunch break or after the workday is complete.

-Enhanced availability is a major driving factor for businesses to employ some form of remote call forwarding; you’re no longer tethered to your desk when you’re expecting a call.
+Enhanced availability is a major driving factor for businesses to employ some form of remote forwarding; you’re no longer tethered to your desk when you’re expecting a call.
 You can go where you need to be without running the chance of missing an important call with a client or customer.

 Reach Multiple Offices